anuelt2/alx-system_engineering-devops/0x19-postmortem/README.md

-# Postmortem: Nginx nNot Listening on Port 80 (A Tragic Tale of a Missing Symlink)
+# Postmortem: Nginx Not Listening on Port 80 (A Tragic Tale of a Missing Symlink)

 ![devops-debugging-headaches](image-asset.png)

 # Issue Summary
-## Duration of the Outage: The outage was detected at 09:20 hrs GMT and was resolved by 09:58 hrs GMT.
+Duration of the Outage: The outage was detected at 09:20 hrs GMT and was resolved by 09:58 hrs GMT.
 A total downtime of 38 minutes.
 And yes I was confused.

-## Impact: HTTP requests to the Nginx webserver failed.
+Impact: HTTP requests to the Nginx webserver failed.
 Every single one of them.
 (Obviously, in hindsight.
 I mean...)

-## Root Cause: The default site configuration file was not activated because it was not linked in the sites-enabled directory.
+Root Cause: The default site configuration file was not activated because it was not linked in the sites-enabled directory.
 Lonely time for default config file.
 No symbolic links (no sneaky links either).

 # Timeline (The Exciting Troubleshooting.
 Haha)
 - 09:20 hrs GMT: Issue detected when a curl 0:80 request to the ALX Nginx server returned "curl: (7) Failed to connect to 0 port 80: Connection refused".